SaurabhPuri2265/E_Journal/README.md

 ```

-**About Just_Journaled**
+**About E_Journal**

-Just_Journaled is a step taken to help users maintain a journal for their own.
+E_Journal is a step taken to help users maintain a journal for their own.
 They can evaluate their day spent and
 evaluate it accordingly.
 The project mainly aims towards SAVING PAPER by digitizing the process of journal writing.